 - Researchers from ARU led projects to explore the effects of self-isolation, and offer insights into ways to boost our health and wellbeing.

-- We've now returned to campus, but in March 2020 teaching moved online and our students did a brilliant job of adapting.
-One of our students even published a book.
-The Day the Lines Changed is written and illustrated by Kelley Donner, MA Illustration and Book Arts student, and aims to explain coronavirus and social distancing to children.
+- We've since returned to campus, but in March 2020 teaching moved online and our students did a brilliant job of adapting.
+One of our illustration students even published a book which aimed to explain coronavirus and social distancing to children.

 - More than 400 nursing and midwifery students worked on the NHS front line, including recent graduates and final-year students who undertook extended placements.